Gladear/haunted-router/README.md

 ```
 `state` can be of any type and is optional.

 > ⚠️ As custom built-in elements have poor [browser support](https://caniuse.com/#feat=mdn-api_customelementregistry_builtin), the `router-link` custom built-in element is not automatically loaded.
 The behavior can however be polyfilled (see [Browser Support](#browser-support)).
-To use it, you must import `haunted-router/lib/router-link.js` once.
+To use it, import `haunted-router/lib/router-link.js` once.

 ### Redirect

 You can use the `router-redirect` custom element to redirect the user to a URL.
-Add the `replace` attribute to prevent creating an history entry.
+Add the `replace` attribute to prevent creating an entry in the history.

 Example:
 ```javascript